 [27] 3GPP TR 25.942: "RF system scenarios".

+[28] ITU-T Recommendation O.150, "Equipment for the measurement of digital and analogue/digital parameters"

 3 Definitions, symbols and abbreviations

 3.1 Definitions

 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].